unadlib/mutative/README.md

 ## Motivation

-Writing immutable updates by hand is usually difficult, prone to errors and cumbersome.
+Writing immutable updates by hand is usually difficult, prone to errors, and cumbersome.
 Immer helps us write simpler immutable updates with "mutative" logic.

 But its [performance issue](https://github.com/immerjs/immer/issues?q=is%3Aissue+is%3Aopen+performance) causes a runtime performance overhead.
-Immer must have auto-freeze enabled by default(Performance will be worse if auto-freeze is disabled), such immutable state with Immer are not common.
-In scenarios such as cross-process, remote data transfer, etc., we have to constantly freeze these immutable data.
+Immer must have auto-freeze enabled by default(Performance will be worse if auto-freeze is disabled), such immutable state with Immer is not common.
+In scenarios such as cross-processing, remote data transfer, etc., we have to constantly freeze these immutable data.

 There are more parts that could be improved, such as better type inference, non-intrusive markup, support for more types of immutability, Safer immutability, and so on.